Tamburasca/kodi/README.md

 # Kodi Rest API

-serves as a wrapper for IPTV and EPG sources in order to filter and rename attributes.
+serves as a wrapper for the IPTV SimpleClient as IPTV and EPG sources in order to filter and rename attributes.
 This is required - for a few channels - in order to match channels and their program guide.